petecartwright/spotify-to-pr/README.md

 If there's already a song in there, it will replace it for you.

 [^1]: for a bunch of reasons!
-The main two are

-1. I don't really want to host a backend for this
-2. Even more importantly, as of May 2025, Spotify only approves non-developer API access for registered businesses with >250K MAU.
+The main two are a) I don't really want to host a backend for this, and b) even more importantly, as of May 2025, Spotify only approves non-developer API access for registered businesses with >250K MAU.
 I am not that. 🪦